Travis

 When the draft option is not set to true (more on this below), a regular release is created.
 Regular releases require tags.
 If you set on.tags: true (as the initial example in this document), this requirement is met.

-Draft releases with draft: true #
+Draft releases #

 deploy: